* Voice calling to be free on JioPhone

-MUMBAI, July 21 (Reuters) - India's disruptive new telecom entrant Reliance Jio, backed by the country's richest man Mukesh Ambani, unveiled a low-cost 4G-enabled phone on Friday to woo tens of millions of new clients, further destabilising legacy telecom players.
+MUMBAI, July 21 (Reuters) - India's disruptive new mobile entrant Reliance Jio, backed by the country's richest man Mukesh Ambani, unveiled a low-cost 4G-enabled phone on Friday to woo tens of millions of new customers, further destabilising established telecoms players.

-Jio has enjoyed a meteoric rise since its launch a year ago, with its months of free services and sharply discounted plans battering the fortunes of incumbent telecom players in India such as Bharti Airtel and Idea Cellular, who have seen revenues and profits shrink dramatically.
+Jio has enjoyed a meteoric rise since its launch a year ago, with its months of free services and sharply discounted plans battering the fortunes of incumbents such as Bharti Airtel and Idea Cellular, who have seen revenues and profits shrink dramatically.

-Despite Jio's rapid rise, funded by mega profits churned out of parent Reliance Industries' core petrochemicals unit, it has been unable to tap over 500 million non-smartphone users in India, who still rely on old feature phones to make calls and send text messages, as its network only supports 4G-enabled phones.
+Despite Jio's rapid rise, funded by mega-profits churned out by parent Reliance Industries' core refining and petrochemicals operations, it has been unable to tap more than 500 million non-smartphone users in India, who still rely on old feature phones to make calls and send text messages, as its network only supports 4G-enabled phones.

-Reliance sees the new handset, named JioPhone, allowing it to target India's entire telecom user base.
+Reliance sees the new handset, named JioPhone, allowing it to target India's entire mobile market for the first time.

-Reliance shares were up 3.7 percent near a nine-and-a-half-year high in afternoon trading after the meeting, where the company also announced a one-for-one bonus share issue.
+Reliance shares closed up 3.7 percent, after touching a nearly nine-and-a-half-year high in trading following the meeting, where the company also announced a one-for-one bonus share issue.

-Ambani said the new device will begin to hit store shelves from Aug.
+Ambani said the new device would begin to hit store shelves from Aug.
 15. Voice calling will be free on the JioPhone, while unlimited data packs will cost 153 rupees ($2.38) a month.

 "The offer is quite compelling, as the phone has a lot of compelling features," said Nitin Soni, who covers the telecoms sector for Fitch Ratings.

-Jio already boasts more than 125 million users, making it the world's fastest growing tech firm, and has added customers quicker than even the likes of free services like Facebook and its popular messaging service WhatsApp, said Ambani.
+Jio already boasts more than 125 million users, making it the world's fastest growing tech firm, and has added customers quicker than even the likes of free services such as Facebook and its popular messaging service WhatsApp, said Ambani.

-(Reporting by Promit Mukherjee and Sankalp Phartiyal; Additional reporting by Rahul Bhatia; Writing by Euan Rocha; Editing by Muralikumar Anantharaman)
+(Reporting by Promit Mukherjee and Sankalp Phartiyal; Additional reporting by Rahul Bhatia and Krishna V Kurup; Writing by Euan Rocha; Editing by Muralikumar Anantharaman and Alex Richardson)